Cheapest countries to live abroad in 2026

 What is the cheapest country to live abroad in 2026?

-Among countries with established expat infrastructure, Spain consistently ranks as one of the most affordable in Europe.
-The answer depends on your priorities: Southern European countries offer the best combination of low cost, quality healthcare, and lifestyle.
-Use our calculator to see exact costs based on your salary.
+Among countries with real expat infrastructure, Spain keeps landing near the top in Europe.
+The honest answer depends on what you want: Southern European countries give you the best combination of low cost, good healthcare, and lifestyle.
+The calculator shows the real numbers for your salary.

 Can I live abroad on $1,500 a month?

 Yes, in several European countries.
-Cities in Spain, and affordable parts of France and Germany, offer monthly budgets under $1,500 including rent, food, transport, and utilities.
-This requires choosing neighborhoods outside city centers and being mindful of lifestyle spending.
+Cities in Spain and affordable corners of France and Germany land under $1,500 a month including rent, food, transport, and utilities.
+It means living outside the city center and watching lifestyle spending, but it works.

 What is the difference between cheap and affordable when moving abroad?